garrytrinder/dev-proxy-toolkit/README.md

-# Dev Proxy for Visual Studio Code
+# Dev Proxy Toolkit

 [Dev Proxy](https://aka.ms/devproxy) is a command line tool that helps you simulate behaviors and errors of cloud APIs.

-The Dev Proxy extension makes it easy to create and update configuration files.
+The Dev Proxy Toolkit extension for Visual Studio Code makes it easy to create and update configuration files.

 ## Features